XRPLF/xrpl-dev-portal/content/tx_format.md

 The `"hash"` is the unique value that identifies a particular transaction.
 The server provides the hash in the response when you submit the transaction; you can also look up a transaction in an account's transaction history with the [account_tx command](rippled-apis.html#account_tx).

-The transaction hash can be used as a "proof of payment" since anyone can look up the transaction using the hash and verify its final status.
+The transaction hash can be used as a "proof of payment" since anyone can [look up the transaction by its hash](#looking-up-transaction-results) in order to verify its final status.

 ## Common Fields ##